- In the centre of Whistler, with après ski and restaurants on your doorstep.

 - 158 bedrooms

-- Boot dryers
+- Boot dryers on every level

 - Optional upgrade to bed and breakfast, with set-menu breakfasts taken in the Wildwood Pacific Bistro - set-menu breakfast can be exchanged for a credit towards the à la carte breakfast menu